With So Many Online Accounts, Is It Time For A Password Manager?

 - Stick Password (Free and Paid Versions) is a password manager that I’d rate second only to LastPass.
 It offers the same robust features as LastPass, and I like the user interface, however its paid version vs LastPass’s is lacking a few features like secure sharing.
 So its price tag of $19/year vs LastPass $12/year with more features is kind of bold in my books.

-For tech support in Toronto, call on TUCU.
-We are Small Business IT Experts, helping people with computer problems since 2003.
+Toronto IT Services Company: For tech support in Toronto, call on TUCU.
+We are SMB IT Experts, helping people with computer problems since 2003.
+Schedule a free consultation to discuss your needs.
+We’d love to speak with you about your IT issues and how we can help.